-All staff should be aware safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware safeguarding issues can manifest themselves via peer on peer/child on child abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual violence, sexual harassment, sexting and upskirting.
-Staff should be clear as to our policy and procedures with regards to peer on peer abuse.

 Expert and professional organisations provide up-to-date guidance and practical support on specific safeguarding issues.
-For example, information for schools and colleges can be found on the TES, MindEd and the NSPCC websites.
+For example, information can be found on the TES, Mind-Ed and the NSPCC websites.
 All staff can access government guidance as required on the issues listed below via GOV.UK and other government websites.
 Staff should particularly be vigilant where there have been instances of:

 - Bullying

-- Problems following a parents visit
+- Problems following a parent's visit

 - Running away

 - Knowledge of young people being involved in sexual activity

 - Domestic violence

 - Female genital mutilation (FGM)

 - Forced marriage

 - Faith abuse

 - Substance misuse

 - Gang activity

-- Knowledge of young people being involved in any radicalization or extremist behaviour

-- A child going missing from education is a potential indicator of abuse or neglect.
-Staff members should follow Five Rivers procedures for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.